MeisterLi/picarto_points/README.md

 Animation information is stored in the animations.json file.
 The fields have the following function:

 *name* (in the example file, this is 'bounce') - name of an animation
 *file* - path to the local file to be used by OBS as a media source.
 This can be a mp4, png, jpg, gif, animated png or gif, sound file and others.
+This can also be an array to spawn multiple items.
+Note that sound files by default will only be played once.
 *coordinates* - two entry array of x and y coordinates the animation should be spawned at on the OBS canvas
 *scale* - two entry array of x and y scale values for the spawned object
 *trigger* - word a user will have to type into the chat to redeem the animation